CEOs To Marketers: CMOs Need To Focus On Revenue Growth

 Greater Marketing Responsibility

-It also forces CMOs to become deeply aware of the customer experience.
-So our business is able to meet the customer at the omni-channel level.
-A difficult task as the customer experience is evolving as fast as digital technologies and trends are changing.
+It also forces CMOs to become deeply aware of the customer experience so our business is able to meet the customer at the omni-channel level.
+This is a difficult task, as the customer experience is evolving as fast as digital technologies and trends are changing.

 The key to success is in being able to undergo a constant process of not just keeping up, but of staying ahead – even delivering what the customer wants before they even know they want it.